achuchulev/packer-vbox-centos7_mysql/README.md

 # Packer template to bake VirtualBox (vagrant) CentOS7-x86_64 box with MySQL server.
-Use kitchen-vagrant to test that mysql service is enabled, running and listen on default port
+Use kitchen-vagrant to test that mysql service is installed, enabled and running

 ### Purpose
 This repository stores a Packer template to build a Vagrant VirtualBox CentOS7-x86_64 box with MySQL server